Forest Chan

-Forest Chan Dick-Hark (陳狄克; 4 October 1947 – 15 March 2024), was a Hong Kong veteran television artiste, he has worked for Shaw Brothers Film Company, Rediffusion Television and TVB as a martial artist, and is also a former TVB artiste with a basic artist contract.
+Forest Chan Dick-Hark (陳狄克; 4 October 1947 – 15 March 2024) was a Hong Kong veteran television artiste, he has worked for Shaw Brothers Studio, Rediffusion Television and TVB as a martial artist, and is also a former TVB artiste with a basic artist contract.
 In 1976, Chan filmed a TV series called "The Chinese Killer King" for Rediffusion Television, in which he played the leading male role, "The Chinese Killer King" Charlie Zhao.
 He was deeply rooted in the hearts of the people and was nicknamed "The Chinese Killer King" ever since.
-He added TVB in 1979.
-As his most common roles were those of gangsters and his acting was excellent, he was awarded the "Alternative Drama King" award in the variety show "Sunday Stage Fight".

 Death

 On March 15, 2024, Chan was rushed to the hospital after feeling unwell at home and later died of pneumonia at the age of 76.